KAY LOUISE ALDRED

 My core values are connection, creativity, harmony, hope and vision.

-As an Embodiment and Spirituality Educator I support individual, collective and organisational evolution and wellbeing through a creative, heart-led, amalgamation of:
+As an bodymind diversity, embodiment and spirituality educator I support individual, collective and organisational evolution and wellbeing through a creative, heart-led, amalgamation of:

 Metacognition